On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

+{ Perhaps the closest work to ours is~\cite{murza2010global}, where the authors have analyzed the global dynamics of a specific three-dimensional cyclic Lotka-Volterra family, which can be transformed into four-strategy replicator dynamics through a linear change of variables.
+In the notation of the present paper, their family corresponds to a special case of ours, namely, Case~(\ref{subfig:V}) in Fig.~\ref{fig:combined_cases}.
+Their result (Theorem 1.1) indicates that the interior of the simplex $\Delta^3$ is foliated by periodic orbits around an equilibrium segment.
+The proof goes by finding certain first integrals that confine the flows to two-dimensional invariant level surfaces, which then enables the use of the Poincar\'e-Bendixson theorem.
+Their analysis depends on the specific structure of the payoff matrix and cannot be extended to the other cases (i.e., Cases~(\ref{subfig:I})-(\ref{subfig:IV})) in our paper.

+For other relevant works, we mention~\cite{pais2012hopf,gong2022limit}, in which the authors have used the Hopf bifurcation to establish existence of periodic orbits and to identify parameter regimes where stable limit cycles can arise in the replicator-mutator dynamics.
+Their models differ significantly from ours.
+By the nature of bifurcation theory, their analysis is local and parameter-dependent and thus, does not address the problem of this paper. }

-We also mention here a line of research that connects the long-time behavior of zero-sum dynamics to graph topology.
-Starting from the characterization of coexistence via a strictly positive kernel of the skew-symmetric payoff matrix~\cite{knebel2013coexistence}, the authors in~\cite{geiger2018topologically} have identified network topologies that enforce permanence independently of the precise interaction strengths for the replicator dynamics with odd number of strategies, and related the condition to the Pfaffian orientations of the payoff matrix~\cite{geiger2018topologically}.
-In parallel, graph-based operations have been used to generate integrable families of zero-sum replicator systems, which have enough first integrals to make the dynamics explicitly analyzable:~\cite{EvripidouKassotakisVanhaecke2022} developed a graph-theoretic classification in terms of irreducible weighted graphs, morphisms, and decloning operations, while~\cite{PaikGriffin2023} showed that suitable graph embeddings produce new completely integrable skew-symmetric replicator systems.
-More recently, response graphs~\cite{BiggarShames2023SciRep} and preference graphs~\cite{Biggar2025PreferenceGraphs} have been used to characterize long-run behavior in game dynamics by relating graph-theoretic sink components~\cite{papadimitriou2016nash} to attractors and chain-recurrent sets.
-However, a complete characterization of permanence and of the resulting global dynamics remains unavailable.
+Finally, we mention a line of research that connects the long-time behavior of zero-sum dynamics to graph topology.
+Starting from the characterization of coexistence via a strictly positive kernel of the skew-symmetric payoff matrix~\cite{knebel2013coexistence}, the authors in~\cite{geiger2018topologically} have identified network topologies that enforce coexistence independently of the precise interaction strengths for the replicator dynamics with an odd number of strategies, and related the condition to the Pfaffian orientations of the payoff matrix~\cite{geiger2018topologically}.
+In parallel, graph-based operations have been used to generate integrable families of zero-sum replicator systems, which have enough first integrals to make the dynamics explicitly analyzable:~\cite{EvripidouKassotakisVanhaecke2022} developed a graph-theoretic classification in terms of irreducible weighted graphs, morphisms, and decloning operations, while~\cite{PaikGriffin2023} has shown that suitable graph embeddings produce new completely integrable skew-symmetric replicator systems.
+More recently, response graphs~\cite{BiggarShames2023SciRep} and preference graphs~\cite{biggar2025sink} have been used to characterize long-run behavior in game dynamics by relating graph-theoretic sink components~\cite{papadimitriou2016nash} to attractors and chain-recurrent sets.
+However, a complete characterization of coexistence and of the resulting global dynamics remains unavailable.